 - What time do the streets re-open? – Generally right after the parade passes.
 Each street becomes open

 - Where is the best place to see the parade?–Anywhere along the Parade route.
 New Haven offers many great locations.

 - How much does it cost? – It’s FREE to come see the largest single-day spectator event in CT.

-- What if I can’t make it? – If you can’t be on the streets of New Haven, you can also watch live on WTNH (News 8), coverage starts at 1 p.m., with a live broadcast of the Parade at 2.
+- What if I can’t make it? – If you can’t be on the streets of New Haven, tune in live to WTNH for the live broadcast of the Parade at 2 PM

 - Who puts the Parade together?– A group called the Associated Irish Societies d.b.a.
 New Haven St. Patrick’s Day Parade Committee.
 They consist of local men and women who volunteer their time and talents for this tradition.

 - Is it safe to bring my family?
 Of course, parade day is a family friendly event where a number of us on the parade committee have made wonderful memories.
 There is a special area designated for our families at the Family Fun Zone.
 Click here to learn more about it!

 - Is alcohol allowed at the parade?
 No, alcohol is strictly prohibited.
 No alcoholic beverages are to be consumed or carried along the parade route, or in the staging/assembly area, by spectators or participants in the parade.
 The City of New Haven Police Department will enforce penalties for disorderly conduct and alcohol violations.